blaugold/fleet/packages/animated_value/README.md

-The `AnimationSpec` that we pass to `setStateWithAnimation` specifies how to animate from the old to the new state. `const AnimationSpec()` is the default animation spec that uses `Curves.linear` and animations for 200ms.
+The `AnimationSpec` that we pass to `setStateWithAnimation` specifies how to animate from the old to the new state. `const AnimationSpec()` is the default animation spec, which uses `Curves.linear` and animates for 200ms.

 # Getting started